mwiater/golangdocker/_k8s/K8S_README.md

 Service: The load balancer which will route traffic from a singular endpoint to multiple Pods containers via internal Endpoints
 Endpoints: Defines which target Pods to route traffic to: internal IP Address and Port

-For this examlpe, we'll use Metal-LB to do the heavy lifting.
+For this example, we'll use Metal-LB to do the heavy lifting.

 ### Metal LB